About Rails on Wheels

 contributed to the advancement of the hobby.

-to replace the HO scale modular display layout that was stolen
+We are in the process of building new modules to replace the HO scale modular display layout that was stolen

 in 2009, and welcome new members, regardless of their level of experience.